rancher/rke2-docs/docs/security/cis_self_assessment18.md

 These are the possible results for each control:

-- **PASS** - The RKE2 cluster under test passed the audit outlined in the benchmark.
+- **PASS** - The control is automated (scored: true).
+The RKE2 cluster under test passed the audit outlined in the benchmark.
-- **Not Applicable** - The control is not applicable to RKE2 because of how it is designed to operate.
+- **Not Applicable** - The control is not applicable (type: skip) to RKE2 because of how it is designed to operate.
 The rationale section will explain why this is so.
-- **WARN** - The control is manual in the CIS benchmark and depends on the manual operator intervention.
+- **WARN** - The control is manual (scored: false) in the CIS benchmark and depends on the manual operator intervention.
 The remediation section will provide guidance on how to achieve a PASS result.

 ## 1 Control Plane Security Configuration